 Cabotage is the right to operate aircraft within a particular territory.
 No foreign operator may operate a domestic trip in another country; for example, an aircraft with a U.S. (N-registered) tail number cannot fly from Puerto Vallarta to Cancun.
-However, that same aircraft could enter Mexico to pick up their passengers, as long as they then fly to another country.
+However, that same aircraft could enter Mexico to pick up its passengers, as long as they then fly to another country.

 Cabotage helps countries protect their domestic flights for locally registered aircraft, as it means they have no competition.
 As a result, all domestic flights within the United States are guaranteed to be flown by aircraft with N-registered tail numbers.

 Private jet chartering is centered around being flexible, but that doesn’t mean operators and brokers can do whatever they like.
 For example, there may be many one-way or multi-leg flights they wish to fill, but if the aircraft is penciled in for a domestic flight – yet registered in a different country – it will have to claim cabotage rights.

 This also stops foreign entities from operating large fleets of aircraft within another country, which helps preserve sovereign borders and avoid the threat of militarization.